AstudilloJuanF/sharerbox/README.md

 # Sharebox
-A free, minimalist and lightweight HTML-JavaScript based social-media share section for websites
+A free, minimalist and lightweight HTML-JavaScript based social-media content sharing section for websites

 # Setup
 * Integrate Sharebox's HTML code into your webpages